Customizing the login page

 • Changing the visual style of the login page

-If you haven't already, set up your site Sprinkle as per the instructions in "Your First UserFrosting Site".
-For the purposes of this tutorial, we will call our Sprinkle site with App\Site as a base namespace..
+If you haven't already, set up your site Sprinkle as per the installation instructions.
+For the purposes of this tutorial, we will use the same info as the Skeleton : call our Sprinkle recipe MyApp with UserFrosting\App as a base namespace.

 This recipe was originally sponsored by adm.ninja.
 Get in touch with the UserFrosting team if you want to sponsor a custom recipe for your organization!